-Allison Cajina is a sophomore in the International Baccalaureate program at Coral Gables Senior High.
-She is interested in becoming more involved in school...
+Allison Cajina is a junior in the International Baccalaureate program at Coral Gables Senior High.
+This is her second year in CavsConnect, as she proudly...

 An Emotional Tribute: Black History Month Show